eMpTyll/Quiz-server-ctf/README_en.md

 ``bash
 ocker compose up -d
 ``
-## 3. Expose Server to Internet using Ngrok
+## 3. Expose Server to Internet

+You can choose either Ngrok or JPRQ to expose your local server:

+### Option 1: Using Ngrok
 ### Install Ngrok on Windows
 .
 Visit [Ngrok download page](https://ngrok.com/download) and download .
 Install Ngrok following the instructions